grpc/proposal/A51-custom-backend-metrics.md

 Each policy that has subscribed to the data will get a callback whenever a new message is sent to the client on the call.
 As with per-request data, the protobuf deserialization will happen only once.
 The data provided to the callback should be exposed to the LB policy using the same type as used for per-request data.
+Currently, out-of-band reporting only supports utility metrics, details see the Rationale section, but we reserve the right to include costs and LP policy metrics filtering APIs in the future.
 The API for subscribing to out-of-band reports must be available to LB policies at any level of the routing hierarchy, including both leaf LB policies (whose children are subchannels) and parent LB policies (whose children are other LB policies).
 Note that there may be multiple LB policies in the routing hierarchy that are interested in subscribing.